-History The Lord Poulett Arms is at the heart of Hinton St George, Somerset, where the pub once served as an inn for travellers from 1680.
-Much of the town was developed under the the direction of lords Poulett who were extending their house and estate, the village has 2 listed buildings, the Church of St George, built in the 13th century with masons who worked on Wells Cathedral and the village cross, a grade II scheduled monument.
-The Poulett Family The last Earl of Poulett died in 1973, though much of the towns history is intertwined with that of the Poulett family, having played such a prominent role in the town and the effect Hinton House’s development also had on it.
-The distinctive coat of arms (three swords pointing towards the the shield base) serves as the crest for this pub.
+History The Lord Poulett Arms is at the heart of Hinton St George, Somerset, where the pub has served as an inn for travellers from 1680.
+The village has 2 listed buildings, the Church of St George, built in the 13th century with masons who worked on Wells Cathedral and the village cross, a grade II scheduled monument.
+The last Earl of Poulett died in 1973, though much of the village’s development and history is intertwined with that of the Poulett family who lived at Hinton House.
+The Poulett distinctive coat of arms (three swords pointing towards the the shield base) serves as the crest for this pub.
 The Terrace, The Gardens and The Pelota Wall At the rear of the pub there is a seating terrace then there are two gardens for your enjoyment.
 The first has a French feel and the herbs grown are all used in the kitchen.
 On the right hand side there is a Petanque piste, the boules are stored behind the bar and on non-league evenings they are available to anyone who wants to play.
 The second garden is in the process of becoming a wild flower meadow with fruit trees, encouraging wild life back to our gardens.
 At the far end of the gardens is a Pelota wall standing over 30 feet high.
 It is one of five in South Somerset and built from local stone.
 Fives is a ball game played with the hand using a leather ball and thought to be the forerunner of squash.
 It has been suggested that monks introduced the game from the Basque country when they arrived here to build monasteries in the 16th century.
 The game was often played up against church towers much to the dissatisfaction of both vicars and their congregations, particularly concerned about the large bills for repairing windows.
 On one side of Montacute church players removed the stone ornaments from the wall to provide a flat playing surface.
 The vicar was so infuriated that he placed a heavy old market cross in the centre of the playing area so the game could no longer be played.
 At the base of Martock church tower you can see a set of holes in the wall, which are thought to be scoring holes.
 The other Pelota walls are in South Petherton, Shepton Beauchamp, Stoke Sub Hamdon and Martock.